Thomas Morton (colonist): Banishment by the Puritans

 Morton's group performed a second Mayday ritual in 1628 by erecting an 80 ft Maypole topped with deer antlers around which he and his followers caroused drunkenly.
 The Plymouth militia under Myles Standish took the town the following June with little resistance, chopped down the Maypole, and arrested Morton for supplying guns to the Indians.
-He was given a trial in Plymouth, then marooned on the deserted Isles of Shoals off the coast of New Hampshire until an English ship could take him home.
+He was given a trial in Plymouth, then marooned on the deserted Isles of Shoals off the coast of New Hampshire until an English ship could take him to England.
 The Merrymount community survived without Morton for another year, but was renamed Mount Dagon by the Puritans, after the sea god of the Philistines.